 Each of the 5 homework assignments will account for 3% of the student's final grade.
-Students are expected to turn all homework in at the beginning of class.
+Students are expected to turn all homework electronically via the GMU Blackboard before the beginning of class.
 Late homework will not be accepted.

-The exams will cover material presented in the text and class.
-The exams are closed-book and closednotes.
+The exams will cover material presented in the text and during class.
+Exams are closed-book and closed-notes.
 Student may not use calculators, laptops, cell phones, or other electronic devices during exams.